 3. Map out the activity by subject.

 Involve subject staff, asking them to identify what they are doing and the gaps.
-This CDI audit form will help.
+This CDI list of learning areas by key stage will help.

 Gatsby Benchmark 1 states that the careers programme should be regularly evaluated with feedback from students, parents, teachers and employers as part of the evaluation process.